rwarbelow/kwk-level-1-week-1-lectures/017_css_introduction.md

   ```html
     <p style="color: blue;">This text will show up blue.</p>
   ```
   2. CSS rules can also be written separately, but on the same page as HTML.
-Using a `<style>` tag inside the `<header>` of an HTML page, we can write something like:
+Using a `<style>` tag inside the `<head>` of an HTML page, we can write something like:

   ```html
     <head>